jaydenlsf/QA-Core-Practical-Project/README.md

 ![trello](https://user-images.githubusercontent.com/54101378/120698979-b2022680-c4a7-11eb-9327-243fc5d44021.png)

-The link to this board can be found [here](https://trello.com/b/3ikIXUKP/qa-devops-core-practical-project).
+The link to this board with updated lists can be found [here](https://trello.com/b/3ikIXUKP/qa-devops-core-practical-project).

-### Testing Analysis
-In order to make sure that the application works as intended, testing is an essential part of the project.
-Since all 4 services reliy on each other, it is crucial to test the functionality of individual routes, making sure each route is returning the desired information.

-ADD TESTING ANALYSIS

 ## Infrastructure